PaoranCSG/paorancsg.github.io/index.md

 <img title="Screenshot" alt="a screenshot of Dr. Professor Scientist's Weapons Testing Facility gameplay" src="/assets/images/DPSScreenshot.jpg">

-<h3 id="llh"> Lead Game Programmer - Last Lap Heroes - Cool Smithy Games - 2021</h3>
+<h3 id="llh"> Senior Game Programmer - Last Lap Heroes - Cool Smithy Games - 2021</h3>

 A multiplayer asynchronous turn based racing game.
 I created a track building tool where you build a track using splines and then a grid is automatically generated for it.
 I made the whole turnbased asynchronous gameplay loop.
 I also made an online matchmaking system using the SteamP2P technology.